 top of page

-This week, the Federal Reserve met and made a move that, at first glance, doesn’t seem like much: they left interest rates unchanged.
+This week, the Federal Reserve met and made a decision that, at first glance, doesn’t seem significant: they left interest rates unchanged.

-The Federal Reserve rate (also called the federal funds rate) isn’t the same thing as mortgage rates.
+The Federal Reserve rate (also known as the federal funds rate) is not the same as mortgage rates.
 It’s the rate banks charge each other to borrow money overnight.
-But it does influence the broader financial environment, including mortgage interest rates.
+However, it does influence the broader financial environment, including mortgage interest rates.

 Generally speaking, when the Fed lowers their rate, borrowing becomes cheaper across the board.
-When they raise it, things like credit cards, auto loans, and mortgages tend to follow.
-But it’s not a 1-to-1 relationship.
+Conversely, when they raise it, things like credit cards, auto loans, and mortgages tend to follow suit.
+But it’s not a direct relationship.

 Mortgage rates are influenced by a mix of factors, including: